 Breaking our goals down into smaller steps provides us with our roadmap.

 For example, if we have decided that we want to get a job, we can break down all the steps we need to take to get there.
 This might include volunteering for experience and confidence.
 It might include a self-development course, moving through to creating our CV and joining an agency.
 There will be a logical flow.

 And we can celebrate each step we take.

 For some goals, we can apply a timeline.
-For example, if we take the weightloss example above, the timeline might be:
+If we take the weight loss example above, the timeline might be:

 1st February: Identify type of diet, plan meals; research exercise plans (daily walk, online exercise class, swimming) Starting weight?

 7th February: Diet and exercise plans in place.
 Identify motivators.